Runtime-Learner/McGill-BattleBots-Club/Mech/README.md

 1) Is this readable, and are there ways I can make it more so?
 2) Do you think there's a better way of me structuring this information so it can be more easily edited?

+## Pedagogy
+1. Audience: Members with some familiarity of geometry (i.e. degrees of freedom, cartesian coordinates, and measurement), but no prior experience with SolidWorks specifically.
+Members can have experience in AutoCAD and elsewhere (this will help with geometry) but much of this curriculum will be introduction to the interface, so there will be little redundancy.
+2. Purpose: To enable students to be able to create simple parts and assemblies for a robot that they can later 3D print
+3. Organization: (see mind map file somewhere and lesson plan below)
+4. Style: Semi-formal in the way a Club often is.
 ####
 Begin Module 1 of the SolidWorks workshops.